caseytite/loyalTree/docs/tasks.md

     - [ ]  as a user i can add a balance to my giftcard
     - [X] get credit card transactions to work
     - [ ] physically update balance on gift card
+    - [X] show proof of transaction to owner
-    - [ ] show proof of transaction to bit owner and user
+    - [ ] show proof of transaction to user
 - [ ] As a user I can transfer a purchased gift card to someone else as a gift on purchase
     - [X] as a user I can buy a gift card for some one else(by email)
     - [X] create a transfer view